 Caught in the Cantabrian Sea between northern Spain and south-western France, Cantabrian anchovies are the most prized and sought after anchovies.
 The cold waters of the Atlantic Ocean and the good oxygenation give these anchovies an inimitable taste thanks to a thicker layer of fat and larger dimensions.

-The Anchovies of the Cantabrian, despite being Spanish, are linked to our Sicilian tradition as to discover and appreciate their quality was a Sicilian from Trapani, Giovanni Vella Scatagliota.
-Before then, in fact, Spanish fishermen threw the anchovies back into the sea or used them as bait for the finest fish.
+The Cantabrian Anchovies, despite being Spanish, are linked to our Sicilian tradition as it was a Sicilian from Trapani, Giovanni Vella Scatagliota, who discovered and appreciated their quality.
+Before then, in fact, Spanish fishermen threw the caught anchovies back into the sea or used them as bait for more valuable fish.

 Scientific name: Engraulis encrasicolus

-Controlled fishing: anchovies are only fished from April to July in the freezing waters of the Cantabrian Sea, located between the north of Spain and the south-west of France
+Controlled fishing: anchovies are only fished from April to July in the icy waters of the Cantabrian Sea, in the Atlantic Ocean